junerockwell/github-actions-nextjs-cypress-vercel/README.md

 ### Preview link

 The preview link will be generated in the GitHub Actions check logs.
-You'd have to go to page click the preview.
+You'd have to go to page to get the preview link that was generated.
 Unfortunately as of now, there's now way to make the fancy and convenient bar have the link that the Vercel Auto Deploy does.

 ## Setup Cypress